aichingert/mob/docs/README.md

 # goc

-A simple c preprocesor to simplify the process of writing header files and a certain type of c developement.
+A simple c preprocessor to mitigate the time waste of having to deal with certain c ways.
+To note a few: `headers`, `function ordering`, `struct typedefing`, ...